joszuijderwijk/personal-website/_posts/2021-01-21-traffic-light-1.md

 To integrate the rowing ban system with our MQTT network, we used the [MQTTnet](https://github.com/chkr1011/MQTTnet) library in our ASP.NET Core backend.
 This allows us to publish updates to the broker whenever the rowing ban status changes.

 Remember, you could take anything as input for your traffic light!
-For example, the current rowing ban of your own sports club, [kanikeenkortebroekaan.nl](https://kanikeenkortebroekaan), or just hook it up to your own smart home network.
+For example, it can display the current rowing ban of your own sports club, [kanikeenkortebroekaan.nl](https://kanikeenkortebroekaan.nl), or just have fun toggling it manually.

 ## Conclusion and Next Steps